When you watch these nature videos, you’re preserving the environment

 While shuttered inside during COVID-19 lockdowns, maybe you turned to nature videos to soothe your pandemic anxiety and see some of the world beyond your couch.
 Now watching serene shots of ocean waves on your computer screen could also benefit the world’s oceans, and the environmental organizations trying to protect them—as long as you watch those nature videos through the new Preservation Play Youtube channel.

-Advertising agency R/GA today launches Preservation Play, an initiative to bring new revenue from Youtube ads to environmental-focused nongovernmental organizations, or NGOs.
+Digital innovation agency R/GA today launches Preservation Play, an initiative to bring new revenue from Youtube ads to environmental-focused nongovernmental organizations, or NGOs.
 Nick Pringle, executive creative director at R/GA London, says the inspiration was twofold.
 First, throughout 2020 he saw how charities and NGOs were hit by the pandemic, with donations falling and government grants being diverted to COVID-19 relief efforts.
 It made sense, of course, to redirect that money, but for organizations like R/GA client Project Zero, which works to establish ocean sanctuaries that will provide climate change resiliency, “the issues that they deal with don’t go away,” he says.

 Second, Pringle noticed that nature videos were racking up views online as people tried to find a way to relax through the tumult of 2020 (and beyond).
 “What we noticed is that as those people are putting out that content and accruing lots of views and therefore the [ad] revenue that comes with those views, where’s the money going?
 It’s not to the natural world that was featured,” he says.
 “That was where the light bulb moment was.”